2025–26 Nevada Wolf Pack men's basketball team

-The 2025–26 Nevada Wolf Pack men's basketball team represents the University of Nevada, Reno during the 2025–26 NCAA Division I men's basketball season.
-The Wolf Pack, led by seventh-year head coach Steve Alford, play their home games at Lawlor Events Center in Reno, Nevada as a member of the Mountain West Conference.
+The 2025–26 Nevada Wolf Pack men's basketball team represented the University of Nevada, Reno during the 2025–26 NCAA Division I men's basketball season.
+The Wolf Pack, led by seventh-year head coach Steve Alford, played their home games at Lawlor Events Center in Reno, Nevada as a member of the Mountain West Conference.

 Previous season

-The Wolf Pack finished the 2025-26 season 17–16, 8–12 in Mountain West play to finish seventh in the conference.
-As the 7-seed in the Mountain West Tournament they would defeat 10-seed Fresno State 86–71 before falling to 2-seed Colorado State 59–67 in the Quarterfinals to end their season.
+The Wolf Pack finished the 2024-25 season 17–16, 8–12 in Mountain West play to finish seventh in the conference.
+As the 7-seed in the Mountain West Tournament they would defeat 10-seed Fresno State 86–71 before falling to 2-seed Colorado State 67–59 in the Quarterfinals to end their season.